Anvil Rock swimming hole in West Virginia

 Photo Opportunities

 Capture the anvil-shaped rock against the flowing river, seasonal foliage in spring and fall, and wildlife such as herons and otters.
-Sunset offers particularly stunning lighting for photography.
+Sunset offers particularly striking lighting for photography.

 Conservation & Ethics